keeguon/felixbellanger/README.md

 * an ORM, I would personally go for datamapper if you have a SQL flavored database, here I'm using mongoid since I use MongoDB as a data store
 * a webserver, rackup is okay but not very efficient in production so I would probably say go for thin or unicorn

+## Notes

+A new version of this will come very soon entirely written in JavaScript using NodeJS.